Pylons/pyramid/docs/narr/views.rst

 Adding a New Renderer
 +++++++++++++++++++++

-You may a new renderer by creating and registering a :term:`renderer factory`.
+You may add a new renderer by creating and registering a :term:`renderer factory`.

 A renderer factory implementation is usually a class which has the